Robert Dallington: Works

 While occupying a teaching position he edited and published A Booke of Epitaphes made upon the Death of Sir William Buttes (by R. D. and others, edited by R. D.).
 Eight of these epitaphs, some in English, the others in poor Latin verse, were composed by Dallington himself.
-Also as R. D. he translated into English the Hypnerotomachia Poliphili of Francesco Colonna.
+He is believed to be the R. D. who translated into English the Hypnerotomachia Poliphili of Francesco Colonna.
 Roy Strong regards the connection of Dallington with the court of Prince Henry as significant as a filiation of Italianate taste.

 He wrote an account of his travels.
 A Survey of the Great Duke's State of Tuscany, in the yeare of our Lord 1596, which appeared in 1605, and was followed the next year by A Method for Travell: shewed by taking the view of France as it stoode in the yeare of our Lord 1598.
 Both of these volumes are travelogues-cum-guide-books, the first being a particularly sophisticated critique of the Medici regime, concluding with the punning motto: 'qui sub Medici vivit, misere vivit'.

-In addition to the works mentioned above, Dallington published in 1613 a book entitled Aphorismes Civill and Militarie, amplified with authorities, and exemplified with historie out of the first Quaterne of F. Guicciardine (a briefe inference upon Guicciardine's digression, in the fourth part of the first Quaterne of his Historie, forbidden the impression and effaced out of the originall by the Inquisition).
+In addition to the works mentioned above, Dallington published in 1613 a book with a title relating to the Italian historian Guicciardini, Aphorismes Civill and Militarie, amplified with authorities, and exemplified with historie out of the first Quaterne of F. Guicciardine (a briefe inference upon Guicciardine's digression, in the fourth part of the first Quaterne of his Historie, forbidden the impression and effaced out of the originall by the Inquisition).
 A second edition of this book contained a translation of the inhibited digression.